ndjinga/SOLVERLAB/README.md

 #### Launching SOLVERLAB graphic interface from a terminal

-If you are not in a SALOME console you first need to load the SOLVERLAB environment in your terminal using the command
+If you are not in a SALOME console you first need to load the SALOME environment in your terminal using the command
- * `source /path/to/SOLVERLAB_install/env_SOLVERLAB.sh`
+ * `source /path/to/SALOME/env_launch.sh`

 Then to use the Graphical User Interface of SOLVERLAB, simply type in your terminal
 - `python3 $SOLVERLABGUI -g`